-This female-led project brings together lawyers, researchers, artists, grassroots practitioners, and those closely impacted by human rights issues in rural India.
-Together we are co-creating a set of arts-based digital learning tools to be used by Barefoot’s Solar Mamas in workshop settings.
+This female-led project brought together lawyers, researchers, artists, grassroots practitioners, designers and those closely impacted by human rights issues in rural India.
+Together, we co-produced a set of arts-based digital learning tools to be used in Barefoot Enriche’s workshops on human rights.

 Primarily created in Hindi for our target audience in India, these resources were developed in collaboration with Barefoot College International’s Enriche team – which have deep contextual knowledge of these issues – and with pro bono legal research on human rights provided by Hogan Lovells; over 20 lawyers from across Hogan Lovells undertook research on human rights within 18 countries.

 The comics follow Asha, a teacher from a rural village, as she discusses the concept of human rights and the daily interaction she and her fellow villagers have with these rights; from gaining access to the local well to the sharing of household chores between men and women.
 Asha goes on to share stories about the right to education, equality, health, and freedom from violence.
 Each story was drawn from the real-life experiences of women at Barefoot College in order to ensure the comics closely resonated with the audience.
 Together with the Enriche team, we conducted fieldwork in 2018 where we facilitated focus groups and interviews with over 50 women representative of our target audience.